Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The following results have been determined using \textsc{Combine}~\cite{CMS:2024onh}, the CMS statistical analysis tool, which is based on the \textsc{RooFit}~\cite{Verkerke:2003ir} and \textsc{RooStats}~\cite{Moneta:2010pm} frameworks.

 No evidence of a statistically significant signal is found from the fit to the data.
 An upper limit at 95\% confidence level (\CL) is set on the product of the production cross section and $\PQT \to \PQt\PGf \to \PQb\Pell\PGn\bbbar$ branching fraction as a function of the \PQT quark mass ($m_{\PQT}$) and $m_{\PGf}$ hypotheses, as shown in Fig.~\ref{fig:2dlim}.
 The limits are determined using the \CLs method~\cite{Junk:1999kv,Read:2002hq,Cowan:2010js,ATLAS:2011tau}, taking the profile likelihood ratio as the test statistic with the asymptotic limit approximation.
+For a fixed $m_{\PQT}$, the upper limit tends to increase with $m_{\PGf}$, because the looser requirement applied on $M_{\Xbb}$ increases the amount of the selected background.

 Figures~\ref{fig:ta_brazil_1} and~\ref{fig:ta_brazil_2} show the 95\% \CL upper limits on the single \PQT quark product of cross section and $\PQT \to \PQt\PGf \to \PQb\Pell\PGn\bbbar$ branching fraction as a function of $m_{\PQT}$ for fixed values of $m_{\PGf}$ in the range $[25, 250]\GeV$.
-For $m_{\PGf} = 25$ (250)\GeV, values greater than 2.3 to 0.1 (14.8 to 0.3)\unit{fb} are excluded at 95\% \CL for $m_{\PQT}$ between 1.0 and 3.0 (1.3 and 3.0)\TeV.
+For $m_{\PGf} = 25$ (250)\GeV, values greater than 2.3 to 0.1 (14.7 to 0.3)\unit{fb} are excluded at 95\% \CL for $m_{\PQT}$ between 1.0 and 3.0 (1.3 and 3.0)\TeV.

 In the case of the $\PQT\to\PQt\PH$ decay analysis, the 95\% \CL upper limits on the product of the production cross section and $\PQT\to\PQt\PH$ branching fraction as a function of $m_{\PQT}$ are shown in Fig.~\ref{fig:tH_brazil}.
 Values greater than 100 to 1.0\unit{fb} are excluded at 95\% \CL for $m_{\PQT}$ between 1 and 3\TeV.
 The limits are compared with theoretical expectations assuming a singlet \PQT quark with a resonance width $\Gamma$ of 5 or 1\% of the mass.
 As a result of a reconstruction strategy optimized for large Lorentz boost of the \PQT quark decay products, the analysis is particularly sensitive to signal production for large $m_{\PQT}$ values.
 In the singlet scenario, this analysis improves on all previous searches performed in CMS~\cite{Sirunyan:2019xeh,CMS:2022yxp,CMS:2023agg,CMS:2024qdd,CMS:2024bni} for $m_{\PQT}$ values of 1.3\TeV and above, and it provides the strongest limits to date for $m_{\PQT}>2\TeV$.
 Nevertheless, the analysis sensitivity is also comparable with other searches in the range $1.1 < m_{\PQT} < 1.3\TeV$ and, for a $\Gamma/m_{\PQT}$ ratio of 5\%, it is near the level of excluding $m_{\PQT}$ around 1.2\TeV.
 As a comparison, the \PQT quark search exploiting final states with one lepton and multiple jets reported by the ATLAS Collaboration~\cite{ATLAS:2023pja}, and targeting the $\PQt\PH$ and $\PQt\PZ$ decay channels, excluded \PQT quark masses, in the singlet scenario and for a $\Gamma/m_{\PQT}$ ratio of 5\%, from 1 to almost 1.2\TeV at 95\% \CL.